 Acupuncture Tarragindi

-The body and its ailments were simply represented from a Traditional Eastern perspective as an imbalance or blockage in the constant energy flow surrounding our corporeal body.
-This gentle technique used acupuncture to mechanically clear and stimulate the slow energy flow at the points closest to the body.
+Traditional Eastern perspectives view the body and diseases as an obstruction or imbalance in the flow of energy.
+Acupuncture was utilised as a gentle method to mechanically clear or stimulate these sluggish points of activity.
+This done by locating precisely the points on the body where the energy flowed closest to the surface.
 These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
 This encourages the area to recover and return to its normal state.

 In clinical trials, acupuncture has shown to ease the condition of patients with the following illnesses: